meangrape/fdb-wiki/Technical-Overview-of-the-Database.md

 At commit time, the client sends the transaction data (all reads and writes) to one of the Proxies and waits for commit or abort response from the proxy.
 If the transaction conflicts with another one and cannot commit, the client may choose to retry the transaction from the beginning again.
 If the transaction commits, the proxy also returns the commit version back to the client.
 Note this commit version is larger than the read version and is chosen by the master.

+The FoundationDB architecture separates the scaling of client reads and writes (i.e., transaction commits).
+Because clients directly issue reads to sharded storage servers, reads scale linearly to the number of storage servers.
+Similarly, writes are scaled by adding more processes to Proxies, Resolvers, and Log Servers in the transaction system.

 ### Determine Read Version

 When a client requests a read version from a proxy, the proxy asks all other proxies for their last commit versions, and checks a set of transaction logs satisfying replication policy are live.
 Then the proxy returns the maximum commit version as the read version to the client.